zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/cloud_connector/decisions/004_self_contained_tokens.md

 This approach affords us with the following benefits:

-1. **Improves resilience and availability in face of network partitions.** Because keys are piggy-backed on each Cloud Connector request, no addition network calls need to be made, which removes all sorts of failure classes by design and improves the resilience and availability of Cloud Connector services.
+1. **Improves resilience and availability in face of network partitions.** Because keys are piggy-backed on each Cloud Connector request, no additional network calls need to be made, which removes all sorts of failure classes by design and improves the resilience and availability of Cloud Connector services.
 1. **Reduces key rotation risk.** Since requests are self-descriptive, no additional state needs to be maintained in caches.
 Without a need for caches, no problems like cache invalidation need to be solved.
 This reduces risk when